jangraefen/open-repo.nvim/README.md

 ## ⌨ Contributing

 PRs and issues are always welcome.
 Make sure to provide as much context as possible when opening one.

+## 💰 Funding

+I do not need any money or support, but please support the Neovim project.
+They are doing an awesome job!